pawrks/amsdash/README.md

   - 3D visualization and AR support
   - Interactive asset management interface

-This project will be updated regularly, any suggestions for improvements are more than welcome!
+This demo project has been moved put on hold.